rwanwork/SRR-Lookup/README.md

 My homepage is [here](http://www.rwanwork.info/).

-The latest version of sam2irs can be downloaded from [GitHub](https://github.com/rwanwork/SRR-Lookup).
+The latest version of SRR-Lookup can be downloaded from [GitHub](https://github.com/rwanwork/SRR-Lookup).

 If you have any information about bugs, suggestions for the documentation or just have some general comments, feel free to write to one of the above addresses.